Features Pricing

 What types of chords does Song Cage include?

-Song Cage includes 37 chords per key across three categories: diatonic chords (the 7 chords naturally in your key), borrowed chords from parallel modes (modal interchange), and secondary dominants with resolution arrows.
-Each chord also has extensions like maj7, sus2, sus4, add9, and more — suggested only when they improve the voice leading from the previous chord.
+Song Cage’s chord palette spans three categories: diatonic chords (the chords naturally in your key), borrowed chords from parallel modes (modal interchange), and secondary dominants with resolution arrows showing where each one wants to go.
+Each chord also has extensions like maj7, sus2, sus4, add9, and more, suggested only when they improve the voice leading from the previous chord.

 Can I use Song Cage as a chord progression generator?